1991 World Snooker Championship: Qualifying

 Derek Mienie, who had travelled from South Africa for his first-round match against Rod Lawler, conceded at 0–5 after his opponent was awarded the firth frame when Mienie was a few minutes late returning from the mid-session interval.
-Eddie Sinclair led Nick Dyson 8–1 in the third round, but lost 8–10.
+Eddie Sinclair led Dyson 8–1 in the third round, but lost 8–10.
 Seven players from qualifying progressed to the Crucible for the first time, including first-season professionals Alan McManus and Ken Doherty, who had both started in the first round.
 The others were Dyson, Robert Marshall, Craig Edwards, Ian Graham and Barry Pinches.
-As Martin Clark was ranked wihin the top 16, he automatically qualified for his debut match at the Crucible.
+As Martin Clark was ranked within the top 16, he automatically qualified for his debut match at the Crucible.
 The highest of the qualifying competition was 143 by Kirk Stevens in the 12th frame of his match against Jonathan Birch, equalling the record in world championship qualifying set by Darren Morgan in 1989.